Gurav54/Hibernate_Projects/README.md

 ## Project 6: Hibernate_OneToOne_MappingDB

 Description: This project focuses on implementing One-to-One relationships between two tables in a database.
 It consists of two entities: Questions and Answers, establishing a relationship where each question corresponds to only one answer.
-Advanced annotations like @OneToOne are employed within the Hibernate framework to achieve this relationship.
+Advanced annotations like @OneToOne are employed within the Hibernate framework to achieve this relationship.how we can connect our application to Db is best example which i learned is this.